 - Give presentations about their research and topics of interest

 - Develop a teaching module in an area you choose that you will share with fellow students and educators as a teaching tool

-- Present a topic of your choice in the advanced dissections course in lecture or as a tutorial that will be placed on the DMU course management site, ANGEL.
+- Present a topic of your choice in the advanced dissections course in lecture or as a tutorial that will be placed on the DMU course management site, D2L.

 Our faculty are highly qualified, focused on teaching and learning and noted for their accessibility to students.